 - All events of a similar plan, held in different countries, were combined into one holiday in 1991.

 - A similar holiday is celebrated in other countries.
-For example, in Chile, such an event is held on the last Sunday in May.
+For example, in Chile, a similar event is held on the last Sunday in May.

 On this holiday, you can go with your family or friends to any city in Europe that interests you and immerse yourself in its history for the whole day.
 Don’t forget to bring your camera to take memorable pictures of the sights in the background.

-The guides will tell ancient legends and interesting stories related to the memorable places of the city.
+The guides will tell ancient legends and interesting stories related to the landmarks of the city.
 Holding European Heritage Days allows people to study history not from an encyclopedia, but in real life.
 Don’t miss this opportunity!

 When is European Heritage Days celebrated in 2022?